samwel-mongare/Module-One-Capstone-Project/README.md

 - JAVASCRIPT

 ## How to Setup
-> You can simply clone or download [this repository](https://github.com/Mosams/Module-One-Capstone-Project.git), and use your favoright browser or code editor to run this program.
+> You can clone or download [this repository](https://github.com/Mosams/Module-One-Capstone-Project.git), and use your favorite browser or code editor to run this program.

-- To open the project after download, simply double click the index.html file
+- To open the project after download, simply double-click the index.html file

 - To open this project using vs code ( for this example) or your favorite code editor, you can follow the guide below:
-> in your cmd or command line navigate to where this project is located, then;
+> In your cmd or command line navigate to where this project is located, then;
 ```cmd
 cd microverse_portfolio_project
 ```